An ELT Glossary : Affix / Affixation

 • Examples : a) "un" as in unhappy : the affix changes the meaning of the free morpheme happy from positive to negative; b) "ly" as in quickly : the affix changes the form of the free morpheme quick from an adjective to an adverb.

 • As these examples show, in English affixes may occur at the beginning of a word - eg unhappy - in which case they are called prefixes, or at the end - eg quickly - in which case they are called suffixes.
-In other languages, they may also occur in the middle, in which case they are called infixes (eg in Tagalog the past tense marker is um: sulat = to write , sumulat = I wrote).
+In other languages, they may also occur in the middle, in which case they are called infixes (eg in Tagalog the past tense marker is um, so: sulat = to write , sumulat = I wrote).

 • Affixes may have different variants - or allomorphs.
 For example, the negative prefix un-, mentioned above has a number of allomorphs: im- as in imprecise, il- as in illogical, ir- as in irrelevant, dis- as in disappointed and others.